woocommerce/woocommerce/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: "\U0001F680 Feature request"
-about: "Suggest a new feature \U0001F389 We'll consider building it if it receives a bunch of interest and \U0001F44D votes!"
+about: "Suggest a new feature \U0001F389 We'll consider building it if it receives sufficient interest! \U0001F44D"

 ---